jreisinger/docs/notes/glossary.md

 ## webhook

-HTTP-based callback function for event-driven communication between two APIs.
+An HTTP callback: an HTTP POST that occurs when something happens; a simple event-driven communication between two APIs.
 E.g. you give Twilio an URL to be called with specific payload (data) when error or warning occurs on your account.

 ## xor